Holy Family High School (Colorado): Academics

-A total of 30 credits are required for graduation for the class of 2023.
+A total of 30 credits are required for graduation for the class of 2024.
 An Honors Diploma is earned by acquiring 30 or more credits with a 4.0 GPA or better in a curriculum which includes at least eight honors or advanced placement courses and completion of a summary project.
 Apostolic Ministry is required of each student, beginning with service to family, school and culminating with two years of service experience outside the school.
 Spiritual Retreats are held for every class level and Holy Family juniors participate in the Kairos retreat program.
 Prayer is an integral part of the daily experience.
 Masses are celebrated monthly for the entire school community.
 Optional weekly masses are celebrated on Thursday mornings.
 Small group masses are available frequently.

 Athletics

-The Holy Family Tigers compete in the Colorado High School Activities Association (CHSAA) at the 4A level of the Northern Colorado Athletic Conference.
+The Holy Family Tigers compete in the Colorado High School Activities Association (CHSAA) 4A or 3A division of the Northern Colorado Athletic Conference.
 Team members must be academically eligible to participate.
-The Tigers have earned state titles in girls' basketball (2008, 2009, 2010, 2011, 2013, and 2014), boys' basketball (1976, 1998, and 2014), football (2002 and 2005), softball (2006 and 2018), girls' cross country (2012), girls' soccer (2021), and baseball (2010, 2013, and 2014).
+The Tigers have earned state titles in girls' basketball (2008, 2009, 2010, 2011, 2013, and 2014), boys' basketball (1976, 1998, and 2014), football (2002, 2005, and 2023), softball (2006 and 2018), girls' cross country (2012), girls' soccer (2021), and baseball (2010, 2013, and 2014).
 Fall sports: cross country, football, boys' golf, soccer, spirit team, softball, volleyball.
 Winter sports: girls' and boys' basketball, wrestling, Girls' Swimming, and spirit team.
 Spring sports: baseball, boys' and girls' lacrosse, track and field, girls' soccer, girls' tennis, girls' golf.